Detecting Hate Speech with GPT-3: Discussion

-In conclusion, with proper settings such as the inclusion of instruction and curated examples, large natural language models such as GPT-3 are capable of identifying sexist and racist text.
+In conclusion, with proper settings such as the inclusion of instruction and curated examples, large natural language models such as GPT-3 can identify sexist and racist text at a similar level of specificity to other methods.
 However, it is possible that if a user intentionally misspells profane words, the models may be less likely to identify such content as problematic.
 This possibility deserves further investigation due to the tendency for language to change quickly.
-Furthermore, the models might classify texts that contain identity terms as problematic, as they are often associated with harmful text when being targeted.
-Various settings should be further explored to tackle these obstacles.
-To shed light on why a text is misclassified, it might be appropriate to prompt GPT-3 to deliver an accompanying explanation for the decision, or to consider a larger dataset of sexist and racist content.
-The extent to which the identification and classification of hate speech can be explained is especially of interest for future work.
+Furthermore, models might misclassify text that contains identity terms, as they are often associated with harmful statements.
+Various prompts and settings could be further explored to try to address these issues.
+Possible settings changes include increasing or decreasing temperature, or assessing classification accuracy across GPT-3's different engines.
+Another especially exciting area for further research would be to fine-tune GPT-3 for this task.
+This means providing many examples initially, which removes the need for examples in the prompt.
+This is a paid service and would require funding.
+To better understand why text might be misclassified, it might be useful to prompt GPT-3 to deliver an accompanying explanation for the decision.
+Another might be to consider a larger dataset of sexist and racist content, as one of the weaknesses of our approach is the relatively small dataset.
+The extent to which the identification and classification of hate speech can be explained by the model is especially of interest for future work.